-3. Remove the pan from the heat, and add the vanilla and baking powder.
-This will create an awesomely violent reaction, but just keep stirring through it until it calms down.
+- Remove the pan from the heat, and add the vanilla and the baking powder.
+This will create an awesomely violent reaction, but just keep stirring through and it will calm down.

-5. Split the pop corn onto two baking trays.
-Another pro-tip: cover those bad boys in tin foil so they are easier to clean.
+- Split the pop corn onto two baking trays.
+Another pro-tip: cover those bad boys in tin foil before you add the popcorn so they are easier to clean.

 - Bake the tray in 10 minute intervals, stirring in between.
 I did 4 rounds per batch, but you may need more or less.
 Let the pop corn cool for at least 5 minutes, if it turns nice an crunchy, it’s done, if it stays kinda chewy, put it back in for another round.